AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     Total_Sales DESC;

 -- 12. Which customers are in the top 10% by total spending?
+Focuses on top spenders to enhance customer retention and increase lifetime value.

 WITH CustomerSpending AS (
     SELECT